-Some things to keep in mind is that, for example, lets bluntly say that most of the museum work use the same typography and same background — let's assume white — we can already start thinking about maybe making the typography handwritten and use a colored background.
+Some things to keep in mind is that, for example, lets bluntly say that most of the museum work use the same typography and same background — lets assume white — we can already start thinking about maybe making the typography handwritten and use colored background.

-The next step would be to start looking at another type of work, from alternative places.
+The next step would be to start looking at other type of work, from alternative places.
 Go nuts on Pinterest and do some freestyle research.

 Try also to fragment the research.

 You can do a specific search for colors, another one for pencils, another one for art installation, another one for typographic arrangements, and so on.
 Try to be conscious and organized and you will reap the rewards later on.

 Now you should have a nice folder full of sub-folders with a lot of images from all over the place.